hpe-dev-incubator/hpe-dev-portal/content/blog/kubernetes-cluster-as-code-part-2.md

 ### Terraform ready to plan

-Terraform plan is a dry run which lets you preview the changes that Terraform plans to make to your infrastructure based on the data you provide in your Terraform file.
+Terraform plan is a dry run that lets you preview the changes that Terraform plans to make to your infrastructure based on the data you provide in your Terraform file.
 To see this, run: **terraform plan**

 ```markdown
 $ terraform plan